BadicaIoana/Login/README.md

 # Login

 This is a simple page of login.
-The main function is to verify if the login button is working and if the error message and the submit message is displayed.
+The main functions is to verify if the login button is working and if the error message and the submit message is displayed.